GNR Class A1 1470 Great Northern

 The Great Northern Railway Class A1 1470 Great Northern was the first of 52 A1 class locomotives.
-It has also represented three distinct stages in the history of the British "Pacific" steam locomotives designed by Nigel Gresley for the Great Northern Railway (GNR), a constituent company of the London and North Eastern Railway before the amalgamation of 1923, for which they became a standard design.
+It also represented three distinct stages in the history of the British "Pacific" steam locomotives designed by Nigel Gresley for the Great Northern Railway (GNR), a constituent company of the London and North Eastern Railway before the amalgamation of 1923, for which they became a standard design.
 Eventually Great Northern was completely rebuilt as Class A1/1.

 History

 Great Northern is historically significant because it was the first Pacific to be built by the Great Northern Railway (GNR) as a prototype of the new '1470 class'.
 It was also the only original A1 to not be rebuilt by the LNER as an A3.
 As with most other former GNR locomotives, the LNER increased its number by 3000, making the number 4470.
 The locomotive was named Great Northern in honour of the GNR.
 Just after WWII, Great Northern was completely rebuilt by Edward Thompson as his A1/1.